chunhuiz/MiTSformer/README.md

 ~~~

 ### 3. Prepare dataset
 All the datasets used in our paper are publicly available.
 We provide the relevant references and links in the article.
+Also, you can obtain the well pre-processed datasets from [Google Drive](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2) or [Baidu Drive](https://pan.baidu.com/share/init?surl=r3KhGd0Q9PJIUZdfEYoymg&pwd=i9iy)

 |Task|Dataset|Reference/Link|
 |:-|:-|:-|